Genesis, Noah and the Flood

 The flood cycle

 In this chapter, we essentially restrict ourselves to the era of the patriarchs, which comprises four cycles.
-In these, each of the revival phases is centered around a patriarch who survives the preceding punishment phase and then becomes the ancestor of a new people (see Summary of salvation history).
-This is described in Genesis 4-11, the flood account, which contains multiple references.
-Thus the same text may refer to different cycles that happened at other epochs.
+Each revival phase of these cycles is centered around a patriarch who survives the preceding punishment phase and then becomes the ancestor of a new people.
+This is described in Genesis 4-11, the flood account, which contains multiple references as usually.
+Thus the same text may refer to different cycles that happened at diverse epochs.

 This increase of violence is perceptible through numbers: after Cain had killed his brother Abel, God cursed him to be “a fugitive and a wanderer on the earth” (Gen 4:9-12).
 Cain however complained of this destiny.
 This is why God granted him a particular protection: any possible aggressors should be revenged sevenfold (Gen 4:13-15).
-Some generations later a man named Lamech emerged, who no longer wanted to revenge himself sevenfold but seventy-sevenfold (Gen 4:24).
+Some generations later a man named Lamech emerged, who no longer revenged himself sevenfold but seventy-sevenfold (Gen 4:24).
 This is why it is certainly not fortuitous that the age of 777 years is attributed to another Lamech, who died five years before the flood (Gen 5:28-31).
-This is a hidden allusion to the culmination of the violence of all the antediluvian society and does not concern Lamech personally.
+This is a hidden allusion to the culmination of the violence of all the antediluvian society and does not exclusively concern Lamech.

-The revival also comprised a relief from work, which equally issued from Noah (Gen 5:29) and may be a hint at the establishment of governmental structures, the distribution of different labors and therefore their rationalization.
-In any case, the following text mentions the birth of a civilization, namely the account of the construction of the tower of Babel (Gen 11:1-9), which is an image of an organization in the service of everyone’s welfare, although it also expresses the tendency of superpowers to megalomania.
+The revival also comprised a relief from work, which equally issued from Noah (Gen 5:29), and may be a hint at the establishment of governmental structures, the specialization of the different labors and therefore their rationalization.
+In any case, the following account on the construction of the tower of Babel mentions the birth of a civilization (Gen 11:1-9), which is in the service of everyone’s welfare, although it also expresses the tendency of superpowers to megalomania.

 The glacial era

-Homo erectus appeared about 1.5 million years ago (ya).
-This was the first hominid to leave Africa for Eurasia, approximately 0.8-0.9 million ya, during the glacial period termed the Donau, for the region of the Alps (see Wikipedia: Early human migrations).
-The tundra fed a megafauna similar to that of the African continent and consequently also sustained Homo erectus hunting the large mammals.
-When the climate became hotter once again during the Donau-Günz interglacial, the situation reversed and it became less favorable to our ancestors, for the tundra retreated and the forests again spread.
+Homo erectus appeared about 1.8 million years ago (Ma).
+This was the first hominid to leave Africa for Eurasia, approximately 0.8-0.9 Ma, during the glacial period termed Donau, for the region of the Alps.[26]
+The tundra fed a megafauna similar to that of the African continent and consequently also supported Homo erectus hunting the large mammals.
+When the climate became hotter once again during the Donau-Günz interglacial, the situation reversed and it became less favorable to our ancestors, for the tundra retreated and the forests spread again.
 As a consequence, the large mammals considerably decreased in numbers because they no longer found the same quantity of food as before and the food basis equally disappeared for Homo erectus.
 Afterwards, these hominids ceased to exist in Eurasia.

 Similarly to the cherubs described in Genesis 3:24, the tsetse flies therefore hunted humans out of their native country, where they were naked (Gen 2:25).
 Since it was colder in the north, they had to wear clothes, according to Genesis 3:21.
 Moreover, for the first time they experimented with agriculture in Mesopotamia, the plain of the Euphrates and the Tigris (Gen 3:17-19).
 This made them less dependent on hunting, but it was also necessary that humans worked the ground “in the sweat of their face” (Gen 3:19).
 However, through their work, they transformed this plain little by little into a new garden of Eden, which will bring us to another cycle.